Genivia/ugrep/README.md

             Use configuration FILE.
 The default FILE is `.ugrep'.
 The working directory is checked first for FILE, then the home directory.
-The options specified in the configuration FILE are parsed first, followed by the remaining options on the command line.
+The options specified in the configuration FILE are parsed first, followed by the remaining options specified on the command line.
     --save-config[=FILE]
             Save configuration FILE.
 By default `.ugrep' is saved.
 If FILE is a `-', write the configuration to standard output.